IskinderA/IskinderA/README.md

 • Engaged with local volunteer and secular discussion groups

 • Passionate about promoting public awareness of science and advocating for the separation of religion and government

+• Finally, I get the most joy out of spoiling my two cats, Helena and Harmony

 ## 📫 Contact